Aquanty/rtd-hgs/docs/source/index.rst

 Functional Constitutive Relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Variably-saturated flow ! defining functional constitutive relationships
+| Variably-saturated flow ! defining functional constitutive
-.. _sec:vsat_functions_props The instructions described here can be used to modify the default variably-saturated properties for a porous medium, discrete fracture or dual continuum.
-Before issuing them it is necessary to choose which type of medium they should be applied to, as discussed in Section :ref:`sec:modify_material` .
+  relationships [.. _sec:vsat_functions_props] The instructions described
+  here can be used to modify the default variably-saturated properties for a porous medium, discrete fracture or dual continuum.
+Before issuing them it is necessary to choose which type of medium they should be applied to, as discussed in Section :ref:
+| .

 For each instruction we will again indicate its scope (i.e. ``.grok``, ``.mprops, .dprops, .fprops``).
 Recall that if an instruction is used in